simbleau/simbleau.github.io/about.markdown

 ---
 [![CC BY 4.0][cc-by-shield]][cc-by] [![GitHub License][license-by-shield]][license-by]

-This is the blog of Spencer Imbleau.
+This is the blog of Spencer C. Imbleau.
 I also have a [website](https://spencer.imbleau.com).
 The opinions expressed here are my own, and are not official statements of my employers.

 Posts by category can be found [here](/categories.html).